Charlotte Karmali brings the latest news from the volunteers at Finemere Wood.

 Blog: By Tag

-With volunteer work parties cancelled for the time being but lockdown restrictions easing, Charlotte Karmali, volunteer warden at Finemere Wood, tells of being able to return to her haven.
+With regular volunteer work parties cancelled for the time being, but restrictions easing, Charlotte Karmali, volunteer warden at Finemere Wood, tells of being able to return to her haven.

 As trees shed their leaves, a bounty of berries is revealed - a vital resource for many birds and small mammals through the winter.